Philip Reicherstorfer: Restaurant Evangelist

 Philip in action...

-I gather that a chef has been hired- or is about to be hired- and food will inspired by American and French brasserie classics.
+I gather that a chef has been hired- or is about to be hired- and the menu will inspired by American and French brasserie classics.
 At the moment, it all rather reminds me of one of those immaculate ocean liners, the RMS Queen Mary or Aquitania, with Philip very much at the helm and in command of every detail; the shiny, metallic ventilation pipes are enormous and, I think, are going to be left on view.
 Watch this space.